PacktPublishing/Svelte-with-Test-Driven-Development/README.md

 **Advance your skills and write effective automated tests with Vitest, Playwright, and Cucumber.js**

 ## What is this book about?
+Svelte is a popular front-end framework used for its focus on performance and user-friendliness, and test-driven development (TDD) is a powerful approach that helps in creating automated tests before writing code.
+By combining them, you can create efficient, maintainable code for modern applications.
+Svelte with Test-Driven Development will help you learn effective automated testing practices to build and maintain Svelte applications.

 This book covers the following exciting features:
 * Create clear and concise Vitest unit tests helping the implementation of Svelte components